Architecture#

 • internal/llm/ – dual-protocol streaming client (Ollama + OpenAI)

-• internal/tools/ – tool interface, registry, executor abstraction
+• internal/tools/ – tool interface, registry, executor abstraction (13 tools)

 • internal/tui/ – Bubble Tea terminal UI

-• internal/web/ – web daemon (coming soon)
+• internal/web/ – web UI daemon (HTTP + WebSocket server, nixi serve)

 • internal/config/ – configuration loading